Doctor Aunty: Deepak Budki

 During my very first meeting with her, I was

-mesmerized by her personality and felt as if my mother, who had left me long
+mesmerised by her personality and felt as if my mother, who had left me long

 ago when I was just twelve years old, had been reincarnated in her form.
 My emotional